This ‘sticky’ post is intended for South Woden readers. Scroll down for weekly blog posts.

 - The Emergent Psalter offers “Fools say in their heart” which has the advantage of two parts.
 It requires a little rehearsal and the addition of a tone for verses.

 5 August, Ps.
 51:1-12 (or 78).
 In contrast to the situation for Ps.
 14 above, there are hundreds of settings of this central (Number 4 of 7) Penitential.
 Anyone for Lassus (à4 or 5) or Victoria (nice duet, trio and SATB on file)?
-For the responsorial, go with our local version (word-sheet on Dropbox):
+The easiest option this week, with your Webmaster otherwise occupied, is to sing TiS31, or even 32 if a sight-reader is available.
+Both are nice chants.
+For the responsorial, a local version is available but cantors are required:

 19 Aug, Ps.
 111 (or 34).
 The Marty Haugen refrain in New Century has gone well in previous years.
 Worth a revisit, again replacing “The fear of God” with “To honour God” if there are no objections.